deviojames/ireckevent/README.md

-# Event application for Ireckonu assignment
+# Event application for assignment
 - use MirageJS to mock API server.
 - Redux
   - redux-thunk